Terry White Chemists Clopidogrel Tablets

 - a medical condition that is causing bleeding such as a stomach ulcer or bleeding within your head

-- You are breast-feeding, clopidogrel may pass into human breast milk
+- You are breast-feeding or intend to breast-feed.
+Clopidogrel may pass into human breast milk.

 You are hypersensitive to, or have had an allergic reaction to, clopidogrel or any of the ingredients listed at the end of this leaflet.